Crazy-Scamp/Finding-Unknown-Sources/README.md

 ---

+# Where to get Lightning Launcher 👇

-**DOWNLOAD FROM THE META STORE - Install Directly from the Meta Store on your Headset** **DOWNLOAND FROM VR CYBERDECK - Install From VR CyberDeck from the Database**
+**DOWNLOAD FROM THE META STORE** - Install Directly from the Meta Store on your Headset **DOWNLOAD FROM VR CYBERDECK** - Install with VR CyberDeck using the Database

 ---